 If you met at a Startup Weekend, the risk is not trivial.
 You need to consider “buy back” provisions if someone quits.
 You don’t want 5-10% of the company in non-working shareholder hands, if they quit or you part company for some other reason.
 Discussions about this can be very revealing about whether you trust each other.
 Poland is known as a “low trust” society.
 In my experience most people here are honest, being cheated is the exception, and trust is efficient.

-Putting a value on your time – say it is equal for everyone to make it less difficult: 10 euros/hour whatever.
-If you work 2000 hours in the first year and the others work 200 then you have invested 20K sweat equity, the others 2K so it should be 20/28 for you, 2/28 for other team members.
+Sweat equity issues.
+If some of your team have jobs and cannot afford to quit.
+Putting a value on your time – say it is equal for everyone to make it less difficult: 20 euros/hour whatever.
+If you work 2000 hours in the first year and the others work 200 then you have invested 20K sweat equity, the others 2K so it should be 20/22 for you, 2/28 for other team members.
 Obviously if one of you feels your time is much more valuable than the others, maybe you have to negotiate.
 It is better to have a discussion up front than not.
 Use some time management software, like TimeCamp, and online project management tools like Basecamp, so everyone can see what everyone is doing.

 Non-compete, drag and tag along agreements are important